SethFalco/SethFalco/README.md

 I'm available to hire on a contract-basis, and willing to accept a variety of projects:

 * Resolve bugs or feature requests in an open-source project (i.e. upstream dependency).
-* Learn and contribute to technical documentation for inadequately documented software.
+* Learn and contribute to technical documentation.
 * Significant feature developments and integrations for open-source projects I maintain.
 * Larger projects from the ground up.